Study guide: ninth edition

 This edition of the subject has been updated so that it explores some of the complex areas of taxation in greater detail.
 It is an extension of Australia Taxation and requires prior undergraduate-level learning in Australian taxation.

 The subject allows candidates to gain an advanced understanding of tax theory and policy, as well as the practical application of complex tax knowledge across core and specialist tax areas.
-In particular, this subject examines advanced tax issues including income tax law for a variety of business structures and investment entities; goods and services tax; tax implications arising from international transactions and anti-tax avoidance regimes.
-It also considers the tax implications of complex business structures and corporate financing arrangements to equip candidates with the skills they need to advise their corporate clients.
+In particular, this subject examines advanced tax issues including income tax law for a variety of business structures and investment entities; goods and services tax; tax implications of complex business structures and corporate financing arrangements, to equip candidates with the skills they need to advise their corporate clients.
 Completing the subject will generate a competitive advantage for candidates in professional tax advisory areas.

 On completion of this subject, you should be able to: